 December 16, 2013Toronto Real Estate Market Forecast Mortgage Regulations City Land Transfer Tax CHMC real estate prices 2013

 The media tends to sensationalize multiple offers – especially when the sale price goes a hundred thousand over list.
 The truth is, very few properties experience a bidding war, except for one particular property type.
 That property type is a resale freehold (you own the land and structure, so it can be a semi, row or detached house) located within the 416 area code.
 With more and more people wanting to live downtown, there is already an existing built up demand.
 Finally, it must be listed at and sold for less than a million dollars!
 So why is this type of property in such high demand?
 Again we can thank all levels of Government for interfering with market forces.
 First the City of Toronto introduced a second land transfer tax, payable by the buyer.
 You would think it would slow buyers down.
 Just the opposite.
 It has abnormally reduced the ...

 THE FOUR BASIC RULES FOR INVESTING IN REAL ESTATE

 November 12, 2013

 Real estate investing does not need to be complicated.
 If you just follow these four basic rules, you can become financially secure.
 You need to own your principal residence as soon as possible.
 It is almost impossible to ‘time’ the market but the longer you own, the more your property will appreciate.
 It is exactly the same theory as investing for your retirement, the sooner you start, the more your money will compound and grow over time.
 If you cannot afford to carry the property you want, rent out a portion of the property or take on a roommate to help with the mortgage.
 One of our agents owns a two bedroom condo and has a roommate that pays rent.
 It’s easy.
 Never buy a rental property that does not have positive cash flow.
-If you have to feed the fire every month, you will end up having to sell it at the wrong ...
+If you have to feed the fire every month, you will end up having to sell ...